NishanthSpShetty/apk-patch-server/README.md

 ## Patch application using bspatch
     server only contains the delta generation file, to use the application patcher refer another repo, a android application using the bspatch is found in repo ${COMING_SOON}

+---
+with the small changes to the  server or in uploading meta data, this can be used for any type of files, the server works on binary level.